This post contains affiliate links. Please see our disclosure policy.

 - Irish Cream – For an unexpected and delicious twist, I’ve added Five Farms Irish Cream to the cheesecake bars and the whipped cream.
 It pairs so well with the pumpkin!

-Ingredient Overview
+Ingredient Overview:

-As always, the full ingredient list can be found in the recipe card at the end of the post.
+As always, the full recipe with measurements & directions can be found in the recipe card at the bottom of this post.
+Use the table of contents (back at the top, below the first image, to navigate).

 - Five Farms Irish Cream – Five Farms makes their Irish Cream from single batches of fresh cream, sourced from five family-owned Irish farms in County Cork.
 The cream is combined with premium Irish Whiskey for the best taste and an ultra creamy texture!